Philiparolfe/Philiparolfe/README.md

 -------------

-I am a computer systems technology student with a passion for all things technological.
-I'm currently studying for an advanced diploma in this field and actively seeking out innovative & stimulating endeavours.
+I have a passion for all things technological.
+I recently graduated with an advanced diploma in this field and actively seeking out innovative & stimulating endeavours.
 I'm eager to further develop my skills as a tech-savvy professional, enthused to see where my talents might lead me in the long run.

 * 🌍  I'm based in Canada
 * 🧠  Computer systems technology Graduate from George Brown College